+THE OFFERING

-THE OFFERING Common stock offered by us (1) 30,000,000 shares.
-Common stock outstanding after this offering (1) 209,703,466 shares.
-Use of proceeds We expect to receive net proceeds from the sale of the common stock of approximately \$, after deducting underwriting discounts and estimated offering expenses.
-If the underwriters' over-allotment option is exercised in full, our net proceeds from the offering will be approximately \$, after deducting underwriting discounts and estimated offering expenses.
+Common stock offered by us(1) 30,000,000 shares.

+Common stock outstanding after this offering(1) 209,703,466 shares.

+Use of proceeds We expect to receive net proceeds from the sale of the common stock of approximately \$293,360,000, after deducting underwriting discounts and estimated offering expenses.
+If the underwriters' over-allotment option is exercised in full, our net proceeds from the offering will be approximately \$337,424,000, after deducting underwriting discounts and estimated offering expenses.
 We plan to use the net proceeds from this offering to fund purchases of our target assets and for general corporate purposes.
 Prior to the time we have fully used the net proceeds of this offering, we may fund our quarterly dividends out of such net proceeds.

 See "Use of Proceeds."

+Distribution policy

-Distribution policy To satisfy the requirements to qualify as a REIT and generally not be subject to U.S. federal income and excise tax, we intend to continue to pay regular quarterly dividends of all or substantially all of our taxable income to holders of our common stock out of assets legally available therefor.
+To satisfy the requirements to qualify as a REIT and generally not be subject to U.S. federal income and excise tax, we intend to continue to pay regular quarterly dividends of all or substantially all of our taxable income to holders of our common stock out of assets legally available therefor.
 U.S. federal income tax law requires that a REIT distribute with respect to each year at least 90% of its REIT taxable income, determined without regard to the deduction for dividends paid and excluding any net capital gain.
+See "U.S.

-See "U.S. Federal Income Tax Considerations" in the accompanying prospectus.
+Federal Income Tax Considerations" in the accompanying prospectus.

 The timing and amount of any dividends we pay to holders of our common stock will be at the discretion of our board of directors and will depend upon various factors, including our actual and projected results of operations, financial condition, liquidity and business, our debt and preferred stock covenants, maintenance of our REIT qualification, applicable provisions of the Maryland General Corporation Law, or MGCL, and such other factors as our board of directors deems relevant.

 Listing Our common stock is listed on the NYSE under the symbol "TWO."

+Risk Factors

-Risk Factors Investing in our common stock involves a high degree of risk.
-See " Risk Factors " beginning on page S-5 of this prospectus supplement for a discussion of some of the risks relating to investment in our common stock.
+Investing in our common stock involves a high degree of risk.
+See "Risk Factors" beginning on page S-5 of this prospectus supplement for a discussion of some of the risks relating to investment in our common stock.
 You should also carefully read and consider the information set forth under the headings "Item 1A.
+Risk Factors" beginning on page 11 of our Annual Report on Form 10-K for the year ended December 31, 2010 common stock.

-Risk Factors" beginning on page 11 of our Annual Report on Form 10-K for the year ended December 31, 2010 and our quarterly reports on Form 10-Q for the quarters ended June 30, 2011 and September 30, 2011 and all other information in this prospectus supplement and the accompanying prospectus before investing in our common stock. on to purchase up to 4,500,000 additional shares of our common stock.
-Unless otherwise indicated, all share amounts of the underwriters' option or exercise of any outstanding warrants to purchase our common stock.
+Factors" beginning on page 11 of our Annual Report on Form 10-K for the year ended December 31, 2010 and our quarterly reports on Form 10-Q for the quarters ended June 30, 2011 and September 30, 2011 and all other information in this prospectus supplement and the accompanying prospectus before investing in our

+(1) We have granted the underwriters a two-day option to purchase up to 4,500,000 additional shares of our common stock.
+Unless otherwise indicated, all share amounts in this prospectus supplement assume no exercise of the underwriters' option or exercise of any outstanding warrants to purchase our common stock.